Examination rules & procedures

-5.1 The examination contributes 70% of the overall mark for a subject.
-Please note, to pass a subject the student must attain an aggregated assignment and exam mark of not less than 50% and an exam mark that is not less than 40%.
+5.1 The examination contributes 50% of the overall subject mark for the two hour examinations and 70% of the overall subject mark for the three hour examinations.
+Please note, to pass a subject the student must attain an aggregated mark of all assessments of not less than 50% and an examination mark that is not less than 40%.

 5.2 It is important to note that students will be penalised by the markers if they copy slabs from the subject materials in their answers to examination questions.

 5.3 An open book examination approach requires the student to critically analyse, interpret and apply knowledge in their examination responses.

 5.4 The close book examination is not a memory test.
 Tables of Formulas will be provided with the examination paper.